joaomiguelvieira/kNN-STUFF/README.md

 Next, you need to repeat the same procedure to the other IP.

-Reopen the project that you created in section [Create a new project](#create-a-new-project), select *Tools* and then *Create and Package New IP...*.
+Reopen the project that you created in section [Create a new project](#create-a-new-project), select *Tools* and then *Create and Package New IP*.
 Press *Next* and select *Create a new AXI4 peripheral*.
 Name the other IP "knnCluster" and press *Next*.
 Then, it will be necessary to create three AXI4 Stream interfaces (two slaves and one master).
 In the end, the list of interfaces should look like the following:

 ![new_project6](img/new_project6.png "New Project 6")